-The Directors may pass a resolution without a Directors' meeting being held if all of the Directors entitled to vote on the resolution sign a document containing a statement that they are in favour of the resolution set out in the document.
+The Directors may pass a resolution without a Directors' meeting being held if a majority of the Directors entitled to vote on the resolution sign, or affix an electronic signature to a document containing a statement that they are in favour of the resolution set out in the document or provide written notice identifying the resolution and advising that they approve the resolution.
 Separate copies of a document may be used for signing by Directors if the wording of the resolution and statement is identical in each copy.
-The resolution is passed when the last Director signs.
+The resolution is passed when the majority of Directors sign or provide written notice.